IBM/aspera-cli/docs/README.erb.md

 Explanation:

 - `-Porg1 aoc` use Aspera on Cloud plugin and load credentials for `org1`
-- `files node_info /mydestfolder` generate transfer information including node api credential and root id, suitable for the next command
+- `files node_info /mydestfolder` generate transfer information including Node API credential and root ID, suitable for the next command
 - `--format=json` format the output in JSON (instead of default text table)
 - `--display=data` display only the result, and remove other information, such as workspace name
 - `|` the standard output of the first command is fed into the second one
 - `-Porg2 aoc` use Aspera on Cloud plugin and load credentials for `org2`
 - `files upload mysourcefile` upload the file named `mysourcefile` (located in `org1`)
 - `--transfer=node` use transfer agent type `node` instead of default [`direct`](#agent-direct)
-- `--transfer-info=@json:@stdin:` provide `node` transfer agent information, i.e. node API credentials, those are expected in JSON format and read from standard input
+- `--transfer-info=@json:@stdin:` provide `node` transfer agent information, i.e. Node API credentials, those are expected in JSON format and read from standard input

 #### Find Files

-The command `aoc files find` allows to search for files in a given workspace.
+The command `aoc files find` allows searching for files in a given workspace.

 It works also on `node` resource using the `v4` command: